jagzmz/json-to-cypher/README.md

 // 3.
 Setup Neo4j Connection (using your driver wrapper)
 // const neo4jQuery = new Neo4jQuery(/* connection details */);

 // 4.
-Create Mapper and Ingest Data
+Create Mapper and Generate Queries
-// const mapper = new GraphMapper(neo4jQuery, schema);
+// const mapper = new GraphMapper(schema); // Note: Neo4jQuery object is no longer needed in constructor if only generating queries
-// await mapper.ingest(usersData);
+// const { queries } = await mapper.generateQueries(usersData);

-// console.log('Data ingestion complete!');
+// console.log('Generated Queries:');
+// console.log(JSON.stringify(queries, null, 2));

+// Expected result: 'queries' array contains objects with Cypher strings and parameters for
-// Expected result: 3 User nodes created, 2 Company nodes merged (c1 is reused), 3 WORKS_AT relationships created.
+// 3 User CREATEs, 2 Company MERGEs, and 3 WORKS_AT relationships.
+// You would then execute these queries using your Neo4j driver.
 ```

-*Note: You need to provide an object (`neo4jQuery` in the example) that the `GraphMapper` can use to execute Cypher queries.
-This object should have methods compatible with the interactions needed (e.g., running transactions, executing queries with parameters).*
+*Note: The primary output of `generateQueries` is an array of objects, each containing a `query` string and a `params` object.
+You are responsible for executing these queries against your Neo4j database using a driver.*

 ## Advanced Features 🧠🛠️